Baowen-L/copy/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a PhD candidate at the University of Montreal (Canada) and Shanghai International Studies University (China).
-I am funded by the [Fonds de recherche du Québec Société et Culture (FRQSC)](http://www.frqsc.gouv.qc.ca/en/).
-I will be a visiting fellow at Sciences Po Paris from May to July 2023.
+In April 2024, I successfully defended my doctoral dissertation at the Université de Montréal and earned the highest distinction of “Exceptional”, the top honor for a PhD dissertation at the university.
+I will soon begin my postdoctoral fellowship at the Université du Québec à Montréal, working with Professor Allison Harell.

 I do research at the intersection of political science and psychology.
-I am interested in understanding how culture can shape citizens' political attitudes and behavior.
-More precisely, my PhD dissertation investigates the relationship between the individualism-collectivism cultural dimension and negativity biases in the realm of politics.
+I am interested in understanding how culture can shape citizens' political attitudes and behavior, with a regional focus on Greater China.
+My PhD dissertation investigates the influence of Confucianism on negativity biases and gender gaps in political participation.

 I am currently a research fellow at the [Canada Research Chair in Electoral Democracy](https://www.chairedemocratie.com) led by Ruth Dassonneville and affiliated with the [Center for the Study of Democratic Citizenship](https://csdc-cecd.ca).